 is an opportunity to merge the independence of traditional homeschooling with the structure and collaboration of a classroom environment.
 Ideally, it is the best of both worlds!
-PreK through 6th grade students gather with experienced, qualified teachers twice weekly for the core subjects, including music and art, with the unified mission to build a community where children flourish in their curiosity of the world, while discovering their God-given purpose and potential.
+PreK through 5th grade (ADDING 6th and 7th gr.in 2025-26!) students gather with experienced, qualified teachers twice weekly for the core subjects, including Spanish, music and art, with the unified mission to build a community where children flourish in their curiosity of the world, while discovering their God-given purpose and potential.
 At CULTIVATE, it’s about nurturing our cognition, creativity and character.

 This hybrid model only thrives if both teachers and parents partner in the educational process.
 Thus, we’ve made it easy by curating the curriculum and providing a solid, clear plan to implement at home.
 We strive for academic excellence, yet simplicity.